The Monkey Puzzle Tree: An Unusual and Endangered Plant

 Repotting Monkey Puzzle Tree Seedlings

 Mrs. Muir orders the beautiful monkey puzzle tree in the garden to be cut down because its branches broke one of the cottage's windows during a windstorm.
 The destruction of the monkey puzzle tree that he planted both angers and hurts the Captain.
-The incident also appears in one episode of the "The Ghost and Mrs. Muir" TV show, which was aired in 1968.
+The incident also appears in one episode of the "The Ghost and Mrs. Muir" TV show, which was aired between 1968 and 1970.
 The movie has a happy ending, however.
 When Mrs. Muir dies of old age, the Captain comes to greet her.
 The pair leave Gull Cottage, united in spirit form.

 Monkey puzzle trees do have a way of making themselves noticed, whether in movies or in real life.
 They are distinctive trees that grow very well in my area.
 I enjoy observing them and find them very appealing plants.